tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   <figcaption>The SAVE IMAGE button now saves a .tif file using the alias as a filename.</figcaption>
 </figure>

 That is as far as we will venture into ControlP5.
 There's plenty more to explore, though.
-For instance,  controllers can be moved about the screen using the *Alt* key while click-and-dragging with the mouse.
-You can also hide the all of the controllers using *Alt+Shift+H*.
-To activate these shortcut features, add a `cp5.enableShortcuts()` line to the setup block.
+For instance, while pressing the *Alt* key and click-and-dragging, controllers can be moved about the display.
+You can also hide all of the controllers using *Alt+Shift+H*.
+To activate these shortcut features, add a `cp5.enableShortcuts()` line somewhere in the setup block.

 {% highlight py %}
 def setup():